vk8459698/Ace-step-refactored/README.md

 * If you don't have experience, you can first try to train with a single audio and make sure that it can be overfitted.
 This is a sanity check of the training pipeline
 * You can freeze the lyrics decoder and only train the transformer using `config/lora_config_transformer_only.json`.
 I think training the lyrics decoder is needed only when adding a new language
 * When using an Adam-like optimizer (including AdamW and Prodigy), you should not let `1 - beta2` be much smaller than `1 / max_steps`
+* When using Prodigy optimizer, make sure that `d` rises to a large value (such as 1e-4, should be much larger than the initial 1e-6) after `1 - beta2` steps
 * After training, you can prune the LoRA using SVD.
 This can be done with Kohya's `resize_lora.py` after applying [this patch](https://github.com/kohya-ss/sd-scripts/pull/2057).
 If the dynamic pruning tells you that the LoRA rank can be much smaller without changing the output quality, then next time you can train the LoRA using a smaller rank

 ## TODO